Twelve Core Challenges and Fifty Rapid Responses

 It embeds:

-• Shared sovereignty
+Shared sovereignty

-• Enforceable identity protection
+Constitutional identity protection

-• The three strands of the Good Friday/Belfast Agreement
+The three strands of the Good Friday/Belfast Agreement

-It provides:
+It also provides:

-• Permanent parity embedded in law
+parity embedded within constitutional law

 How It Resolves It

-It delivers:
+It incorporates:

-• Overlapping, reparative representation
+overlapping, reparative representation

-Governance is no longer organised through partition as a dividing line of authority, but through shared constitutional structures operating across the island, with authority distributed across the system rather than concentrated in any single centre.
+Governance is no longer organised through partition as a dividing line of authority, but through shared constitutional structures operating across the island, with authority distributed throughout the system rather than concentrated in any single centre.

 The Outcome